hbeni/fgcom-mumble/README.md

 Regular recordings have a serverside limit of 120 seconds by default.

 Note: Chances are good that your ATC client does all this for you and you just need to push some "Record ATIS" button.
+The RadioGUI has a tuning template for that.

 ### Landlines/Intercom
 Landlines/Intercom connections are a feature meant to be used by ATC instances.
 They are not subject to radio limits like range or signal quality.
 They operate worldwide.